 How many world language credits can be earned through the exam?

-Students can earn between one and four high school foreign language credits, depending on their performance on the exam.
-Currently, students testing in Tigrinya and Sanskrit can earn only two credits, due to testing limitations.
-Results are final and cannot be appealed.
+Students can earn between one and four high school world language credits, depending on their performance on the exam.

 How will my score on this assessment help me obtain a Seal of Biliteracy?

 Since 2015-16 the Board of Education’s Seal of Biliteracy certifies attainment of a high level of proficiency by a graduating high school student in one or more languages in addition to English.
 The Seal of Biliteracy will be awarded to students who pass all required End-of-Course Assessments in English at the proficient or higher level (11th grade SOL Reading and Writing exams) and who score an intermediate-mid level or higher in another language on a nationally-normed exam.